mendix/docs/content/howto/sap/sap-destination-with-rest.md

 ## 3 Writing Your Microflow

 In your microflow which is making a REST or SOAP call, perform a **Get Destination** action before the REST or SOAP call.
-This needs to use the Destination Name which is configured as a Destination on SAP Cloud Platform.
+This needs to use the Destination Name which is configured in a Destination on SAP Cloud Platform.

 ![REST Microflow](attachments/sap-destination-with-rest/rest-microflow.png)